 Time for a long story.
 While this is the first Ace Attorney game I’m covering on my blog, this is definitely NOT the first Ace Attorney game I’ve played.
 In fact, I’ve played through these games with my sister for years.
 Thing is, that was way before I had this blog.
 We played up through Spirit of Justice (with the exception of the Edgeworth games, but thankfully NintendoCaprisun had his videos of them for us), but that was five years ago.
 Now, we both have jobs.
 However, that didn’t stop us from squeezing what little time we had for a massive and unexpected adventure: an official U.S. release of The Great Ace Attorney spinoff series, with HD remasters for the Switch.
-This review is of the first game.
-I figured I could split the post so I could spoil this game when talking about the second.

 In The Great Ace Attorney, we turn back the clock to the early 1900s, to Phoenix Wright’s ancestor, Ryunosuke Naruhodo.
 His lawyering career begins when he has to defend himself after a man is shot to death while he happens to be holding a gun found at the scene.
 Thus starts a saga that continues for generations.